Nelisiwe1/Intro-to-Java/Git version control.md

 ### Git Tools:

 1. **Git Bash:**
-   - A command-line interface for interacting with Git on Windows.

-2. **Git GUI:**
-   - A graphical user interface for Git, providing a visual representation of your repository's history and changes.

-3. **GitHub, GitLab, Bitbucket:**
-   - Platforms that host Git repositories remotely.
-   - They offer collaboration features, issue tracking, and more.

-4. **SourceTree, GitKraken:**
-   - Git GUI clients that simplify Git operations with a graphical interface.

-5. **Gitignore:**
-   - A file that specifies intentionally untracked files to be ignored.

-### Git Tools:

-1. **Git Bash:**
    - A command-line interface that allows users to interact with Git using text commands.
 It's commonly used on Windows.

 2. **Git GUI:**